hedongxiao-tju/SPGCL/README.md

 - What prevents GCL from effectively learning from positive samples?
 - How can we restore the learning efficacy of positive samples?

-Our key finding is that **GNN message passing itself can increase the similarity between positive samples before contrastive optimization**.
-We call this phenomenon the **pre-alignment effect**.
+We find that **GNN message passing itself can increase the similarity between positive samples before contrastive optimization**.
+We define this phenomenon the **pre-alignment effect**.
 It makes positive samples appear close even before being optimized by the contrastive objective, thereby weakening the useful learning signal carried by positive alignment.

 To address this issue, we propose **Separate Propagation Graph Contrastive Learning (SPGCL)**, which separates feature propagation according to feature-wise Dirichlet energy and constructs reliable positive samples with energy-guided sampling.